Second arrest for attempted robbery, stabbing at dairy in Grey Lynn, Auckland

 The teen was charged with assault with intent to rob and aggravated wounding and has been remanded in Oranga Tamariki care until July 16.

-Detective Senior Sergeant Lloyd Schmid, of Auckland City Police, said a dedicated team of investigators had worked on this and are pleased to get a swift result.
+Detective Senior Sergeant Lloyd Schmid of Auckland City Police said a dedicated team of investigators had worked on this and were pleased to get a swift result.

 "Police appreciate the Grey Lynn community has been very concerned about the attack and we hope by apprehending these offenders that this will offer some reassurance to both of the victims, their family and the community," Schmid said.